Vuong-Chu/Notes/Quant/README.md

   <img src="Algorithmic Trading.jpg" width="533" height="467">
 </p>

-* Pre-trade analysis: is the most common use of algorithms within a trading environment.
+* __Pre-trade analysis__: is the most common use of algorithms within a trading environment.
 It analyzes financial data or news with the aim of forecasting future price movement or volatility in order to emcompass any system that uses financial data or news to analyze certain properties of an asset.
   * Alpha model: predicts the future behavior of the financial instruments to trade.
   * Risk model: evaluates the levels of exposure/risk associated with the financial instruments.
   * Transaction cost model: calculates the (potential) costs associated with trading the financial instruments.
-* Trading signal generation: takes as its inputs the results of the alpha, risk, and transaction cost models and decides what portfolio of financial instruments should be owned going forward and in what quantities.
+* __Trading signal generation__: takes as its inputs the results of the alpha, risk, and transaction cost models and decides what portfolio of financial instruments should be owned going forward and in what quantities.
   * Index fund rebalancing strategies: consists of the portfolio construction model.
 Index funds have defined periods of rebalancing to bring their holdings to par with their respective benchmark indices.
   * Mean reversion (Trading range): is based on the concept that the high and low prices of an asset are a temporary phenomenon that revert to their mean value (average value) periodically.
   * Momentum (Trend-following) strategies: follow trends in moving averages, channel breakouts, price level movements, and related technical indicators.
 These are the easiest and simplest strategies to implement through algorithmic trading because these strategies do not involve making any predictions or price forecasts.